 - Find out if your undergraduate institution offers a prehealth committee letter and the process for obtaining one.
 If your school does not have a committee letter, check with the dental schools you plan to apply to regarding their requirements for letters of reference, as they vary from school to school.

 - Continue to gain dental experience, community service, and/or research experience throughout the next year.

 - Request letters of recommendation from faculty and dentists individually, or obtain a committee letter per your undergraduate institution’s protocol.
 Note that the letters cannot be uploaded to the application services until May.
 However, it is still important to ask early as some letter writers only write letters for a particular number of applicants and may fill up.
 This is especially true of science professors.

 - Register for the DAT.
-Information regarding the DAT can be found at the American Dental Association (ADA) site https://www.ada.org/en/education-careers/dental-admission-test.
+Information regarding the DAT can be found at the American Dental Association (ADA) site.
 Register 60 to 90 days prior to your planned test date.

 - Prepare for and take the DAT.
 Aim to take the test in late spring or early summer.
 If the summer is needed for preparation, take the test by early August.

-- AADSAS applications become available online on May 9 but may not be submitted until the cycle opens on May 30.
+- AADSAS applications become available online in early May but may not be submitted until the cycle opens on or near May 30.